Intergenerational Mental Health: keeping parents and babies in mind in perinatal mental health work

 - All award submissions will be judged by a multi-disciplinary panel including judges with lived experience of perinatal mental health difficulties, and winners will be selected based on a pre-established scoring system

-Do you know someone who deserves to be recognised?
-Nominate them here.
+Do you know a project which deserves to be recognised?
+Nominate it here.
 Deadline: 31 July 2017.

 Tickets available on Eventbrite